pathwaycom/pathway/external/timely-dataflow/mdbook/src/chapter_2/chapter_2_4.md

 Specifically, each input has a `frontier` method which returns a `&[Timestamp]`, indicating a list of times such that any future time must be greater or equal to some element of the list.
 Often this list will just have a single element, indicating the "current" time, but as we get to more complicated forms of time ("partially ordered" time, if that means anything to you yet) we may need to report multiple incomparable timestamps.

 This frontier information is invaluable for operators that must be sure that their output is correct and final before they send it as output.
-For our `max` example, we will want to wait to apply the new maximum until we are sure that we will not see any more elements at earlier times.
+For our `maximum` example, we will want to wait to apply the new maximum until we are sure that we will not see any more elements at earlier times.
 That isn't to say we can't do anything with data we receive "early"; in the case of the maximum, each batch at a given time can be reduced down to just its maximum value, as all received values would be applied simultaneously.

 To make life easier for you, we've written a helper type called `Notificator` whose job in life is to help you keep track of times that you would like to send outputs, and to tell you when (according to your input frontiers) it is now safe to send the data.
 In fact, notificators do more by holding on to the *capabilities* for you, so that you can be sure that, even if you *don't* receive any more messages but just an indication that there will be none, you will still retain the ability to send your messages.